 Nairobi Elephant Orphanage

-The Sheldrick Wildlife Trust Founded in 1977 by Dr Dame Daphne Sheldrick D.B.E, in honour of the memory of her late husband, famous naturalist and founding Warden of Tsavo East National Park, David Leslie William Sheldrick MBE, the DSWT claims a rich and deeply rooted family history in wildlife and conservation.
-Born from one family’s passion for Kenya and it’s wilderness, the Sheldrick Wildlife Trust is today the most successful orphan elephant rescue and rehabilitation program in the world and one of the pioneering conservation organisations for wildlife and habitat protection in East Africa.
+The Sheldrick Wildlife Trust was founded in 1977 by Dame Daphne Sheldrick D.B.E, in honour of the memory of her late husband, famous naturalist and founding Warden of Tsavo East National Park, David Leslie William Sheldrick MBE, who claimed a rich and deeply rooted family history in wildlife and conservation.
+Born from one family’s passion for Kenya and its wilderness, the Sheldrick Wildlife Trust is today the most successful orphan elephant rescue and rehabilitation program in the world and one of the pioneering conservation organizations for wildlife and habitat protection in East Africa.

 Amboseli National Park

-Located in the southern reaches of Kenya, the Amboseli National Park is renowned for its excellent variety of wildlife such as Masaai giraffe, elephant, lion and cheetah and not surprisingly is one of Kenya’s most popular parks.
-The landscape of Amboseli is dominated by the majestic snow cap of Mount Kilimanjaro, as well as open plains, acacia woodland, swamps and the massif of Ol Doinyo Orok.
-The birding is excellent, especially closer to the lakes and swamps.
-The park is famous for being the best place in Africa to get close to large herds of elephants among other wildlife species.
+Located in the southern reaches of Kenya, the Amboseli National Park is renowned for its excellent variety of wildlife, such as Masaai giraffe, elephant, lion and cheetah, and is, not surprisingly, one of Kenya’s most popular parks.
+The landscape of Amboseli is dominated by the majestic snow cap of Mount Kilimanjaro, as well as open plains, acacia woodland, swamps, and the massif of Ol Doinyo Orok.
+The birding is excellent, especially near the lakes and swamps.
+The park is famous for being the best place in Africa to get close to large herds of elephants, among other wildlife species.
 Other attractions of the park include opportunities to meet the Maasai people and soak up spectacular views of Mount Kilimanjaro, the highest free-standing mountain in the world.

 Lake Naivasha

 Lake Naivasha is the highest of the Rift Valley Lakes and, despite having no outlet, is one of only two Rift Valley freshwater lakes.
 The beautiful lake is fringed by papyrus and acacia trees and supports a vast array of bird species.
-Although it is more than 10kms wide, it is very shallow and its area varies considerably with the rainfall – so much so that in the early 1900s it totally dried up.
+Although it is more than 10 km wide, it is very shallow and its area varies considerably with the rainfall – so much so that in the early 1900s it completely dried up.

 Lake Nakuru National Park